DataDog/dd-sdk-ios/docs/trace_collection.md

 {{% /tab %}}
 {{< /tabs >}}

-This will trace all requests made with this `session` to `example.com` and `api.yourdomain.com` hosts (for example, `https://api.yourdomain.com/v2/users` or `https://subdomain.example.com/image.png`).
+This traces all requests made with this `session` to `example.com` and `api.yourdomain.com` hosts (for example, `https://api.yourdomain.com/v2/users` or `https://subdomain.example.com/image.png`).

-**Note**: Tracing auto instrumentation uses `URLSession` swizzling, but it is opt-in: if you do not specify `firstPartyHosts`, no swizzling is applied.
+**Note**: Tracing auto-instrumentation uses `URLSession` swizzling and is opt-in.
+If you do not specify `firstPartyHosts`, swizzling is not applied.

 ## Batch collection